Here's How Much Muscle You Can Gain Naturally, Including A Free 'Genetic Potential' Calculator

 How To Calculate How Much Muscle You Can Build?

 Based on the available data, many formulas have been developed to help calculate your genetic potential.
-The simplest of which are based on height.
+The simplest of which is based on height.
 But these don't cater for variances in physiques.
 For example, according to these calculations, a taller person will have the potential to build more muscle than a shorter person.
-However, we've all seen that short, heavy-set dude badass in the gym, right?
+However, we've all seen that short, heavy-set dude badass in the gym.

 For this calculation, you'll need to know your:

 - Height (cm)